Damião Júnio Araújo

 araujo@mat.ufpb.br

-I am currently based in João Pessoa - Paraíba - Brazil, in the Department of Mathematics at UFPB.
+I am currently based in the vibrant city of João Pessoa, state of Paraíba, Brazil, in the Department of Mathematics at the Universidade Federal da Paraíba.
 I am conducting research into geometric and analytical techniques for partial differential equations and free boundary problems.
 Our aim is to provide precise regularity (smoothness) estimates of solutions to these problems.
 Regularity is crucial for numerical computations, and a lack of smoothness can describe how wild the behavior of models are.
 Of particular interest are my recent works on problems involving degenerate PDEs, in which the diffusion properties of governing operators degenerate along free boundaries - a priori unknown sets.
 One notable example is the phenomenon of ice melting into water, where the free boundary refers to the interface between water and ice, namely, the solid-liquid interface.
 Such mathematical scenarios are also related to jet and cavitational flows, gas and liquid flows in porous media, and financial mathematics, among others.
-Image: NASA/Kathryn Hansen

 Published and Accepted papers